How our Bliss Filters work

 From Roman times to the present, Budapest has been an important cultural and commercial crossroad.
 Spies have haunted its streets gathering secrets, and the music of Liszt and Bartok — Hungary's greatest composers — is known the world over.
 In 1987, Budapest was added to the list of UNESCO World Heritage Sites for the banks of the Danube, the Buda Castle Quarter and Andrassy Avenue.
 Today, most historic buildings enjoy protected status, preserving centuries-old charm.

-Budapest is one of the romantic cities in all of Europe and to visit without seeing its buildings and bridges illuminated in the evening is to miss the city at its most magical.
+Budapest is one of the most romantic cities in all of Europe and to visit without seeing its buildings and bridges illuminated in the evening is to miss the city at its most magical.
 Stroll along the Danube or stand on the deck of your ship.
 The Chain Bridge, its lights reflected in the water and the glowing city and monuments behind it, is one of Budapest's most evocative sights.

 Walking around Budapest is a treat, from centuries-old cultural landmarks to thermal baths and majestic caves.

 A walk through Városliget City Park starts at the Millennium Monument in Heroes’ Square.
 A World Heritage Site, it’s one of the most visited monuments in Budapest.
-Then ascend Castle Hill, up narrow streets and stone steps to the walls of the Royal Palace and historic and sumptuously decorated Matthias Church.
+Then ascend Castle Hill, up narrow streets and stone steps to the walls of the Royal Palace and the historic and sumptuously decorated Matthias Church.
 Dating to the 13th century, the church contains a replica of St. Stephen's Crown.

-The Vajdahunyad Castle, a massive complex originally built of cardboard and wood for the 1896 world Exposition, became so popular it was rebuilt in stone and brick.
+The Vajdahunyad Castle, a massive complex originally built of cardboard and wood for the 1896 World Exposition, became so popular it was rebuilt in stone and brick.
 Touching the pen on the statue of the Hungarian chronicler Anonymus is said to bring good luck.

 Visit Fisherman’s Bastion on a clear day for spectacular far-reaching views.
 Built in 1905 on the site of a medieval fish market, the white-stoned building abounds with turrets, parapets, curved staircases and other Disneyesque projections.
-For lighted city views, nighttime entrance is free.
+For lighted city views, the nighttime entrance is free.

 Amble through popular Memento Park for an outstanding outdoor display of communist-era statues of Marx, Engels, Lenin and others.
 The statues were removed from Budapest after communism’s collapse and placed in the park to inspire visitors to ponder the differences between dictatorship and democracy.